 Interpretive and educational signs and or sidewalk icons will be permanently installed along the hardscape in areas adjacent to the Critical Habitat area.
-Potential placement for signs is depicted on Exhibit 13 would be:
+Potential placement for signs depicted on Exhibits 16 and 17 would be:

 - 1. At the boardwalk entry point at B Street - 2.
 At each finger entry, adjacent to the boardwalk, at C, D and E Street - 3.
 Along each finger at C, D, E, and F Street - 4.
 At each beach access entry between G Street and Channel Road.